gregsmi/seqr-deploy/README.md

 # seqr-deploy
-Infrastructure and deployment code for a running SEQR Kubernetes cluster
+Infrastructure and deployment code for a running SEQR Kubernetes cluster on Azure